Converting CAD Polylines to GeoJSON with Python

-Converting CAD polylines to GeoJSON requires extracting vertex arrays from DXF/DWG entities, normalizing coordinate precision, and serializing them into RFC 7946-compliant FeatureCollection objects.
-The most reliable Python stack combines ezdxf for low-level DXF parsing, shapely for topology validation, and geopandas for CRS transformation and export.
+Converting CAD polylines to GeoJSON requires extracting vertex arrays from DXF entities, normalizing coordinate precision, validating topology, and serializing into RFC 7946-compliant FeatureCollection objects.
+The most reliable Python stack combines ezdxf for low-level DXF parsing, shapely for topology repair, and geopandas for CRS transformation and export.
 For proprietary DWG inputs, pre-convert to DXF using the ODA File Converter or GDAL’s DXF driver before execution.
-This pipeline bypasses vendor lock-in while preserving spatial integrity across AEC interoperability workflows.
+This page is part of the Geometry Mesh Conversion workflow within the broader Python Parsing & Geometry Extraction pipeline.

 import ezdxf